Deployment to enrollment

 Eichholz, a native of Battle Creek, is one of 442 student veterans and service members who attended Grand Valley during the winter 2014 semester.
 That number is up from 199 student veterans in 2009.

-Steven Lipnicki, assistant dean of students, said the number of student veterans using Post 9/11 GI Bill benefits increases almost every year, both locally and nationally.
+Steven Lipnicki, assistant dean of students, said the number of student veterans using Veterans’ education benefits increases almost every year, both locally and nationally.
 As of September 2013, there were nearly 22 million veterans in the U.S., including 680,000 in Michigan.

 Keith Eichholz, a Marine veteran and Spanish linguist, is now majoring in journalism.